 - M 8.1 Dogs, including working dogs, must:

 - a) be properly trained

 - b) not cause injury or distress to cattle

 - c) be kept under control at all times.

-- M 8.2 Producers must ensure that the dogs are well cared for, with suitable housing, feeding and proper attention to their health and welfare needs.

-- M 8.3 REVISED All farm dogs must receive regular, appropriate vaccination and treatment of internal and external parasites with the date of administration and details of each treatment recorded within the VHWP.

-M 8.4 Farm dogs must not be allowed to scavenge on carcasses or animal parts, including placentae.
+- M 8.2 Producers must ensure that the dogs are well cared for, with suitable housing, feeding and proper attention to their health and welfare needs. - M 8.3 All farm dogs must receive regular, appropriate vaccination and treatment of internal and external parasites with the date of administration and details of each treatment recorded within the VHWP. - M 8.4 Farm dogs must not be allowed to scavenge on carcasses or animal parts, including placentae.

-Neospora caninum is an increasing problem in the cattle industry and can infect cattle (initially) through the ingestion of an infected dog's faeces.
+REVISED The parasite Neospora caninum is a problem in the cattle industry and can infect cattle (initially) through the ingestion of infected dog faeces.
 Infected cows can pass it on to their foetus if pregnant, or abort.
 Dogs can become infected via scavenging infected carcasses, placentae/aborted foetuses or potentially through a raw food diet.
 Bitches can also transmit the infection to puppies through the placenta and those puppies would then pass the organism in their faeces.
-We would recommend taking all possible steps to avoid infection in the first place, and always cleaning up after your dog around the farm.
+All possible steps should be taken to avoid infection in the first place, including clearing up after any visitor dogs around the farm.